 - Middle East and Africa

 Open to all successful international MBA applicants, achieving a minimum GMAT score of 600 or above.
-Please note that the Round One GMAT deadline is 12th February 2018 and the Round Two deadline is 14th May 2018.
+Please note that the GMAT deadline is 27th March 2019.

 Dual passport holders may apply (i.e. US/ Irish passport)

 Unless otherwise stated all MBA and EMBA scholarships will follow Round One and/or Round Two deadlines noted below.

 Given that scholarships are limited and highly competitive there is no guarantee that additional scholarships will be offered post Round One, unless specified.
 Early application is recommended.

 All scholarships are subject to change without notice.

 Monday, 27th March 2019*